Kuuuube/kanjigrid/README.md

 - `saveimagequality` The quality to save the grid at when seleting `Save Image` on the grid.
 Accepted values are 0-5.
 WARNING: On large grids using anything except `1` may crash anki.

+- `copyonclick` Copies kanji when clicked on instead of searching in a browser.

 - `saveimagedelay` The delay in ms to wait when resizing the image if `saveimagequality` is not 1.
 Setting this to a higher value may help mitigate crashes.

 - `jafontcss` `zhfontcss` `zhhansfontcss` `zhhantfontcss` `kofontcss` `vifontcss` The css to apply to the grid for the respective language.
 This is intended to be used for fonts but accepts all css.
 For fonts, use the following syntax: `font-family:%s;`.
 Replace `%s` with your fonts list.